XuewenWangUGA/GMATA/README.md

 [more detailed installation steps](GMATA_installation.pdf)

-## GMATA can fully run at three ways:
+## GMATA can be fully run at three ways:
 1. run at the graphic interface: This is recommended for who do have programming skills.
 Only mouse click is needed for this method to run GMATA. or
 2. run all commands by a single step: This can run batchly and integrate into your pipeline.